Happiness and a Country Wedding

 After Kris and I exchanged vows and rings, we turned to our children and each of us pledged vows to them and honored them with a gift.
 I knew that it would mean a great deal to them, but even I was stunned at how incredibly significant this gesture was to them personally.
 There were many wonderful aspects of our country wedding, but this, by far, was the most special and meaningful for our family.

 The reception included a barn dance and pasture party, complete with a bonfire that everyone seemed to love.
 It was a wonderful celebration of a love and a family that would truly be beginning a new life together.
 God has blessed our family so incredibly much and He continues to do so.
 We are embarking on an amazing adventure together; down a path that God has chosen.

 My next post will be somewhat a continuation of this one.
 I will go into much detail about the planning of our country wedding, offering a great deal of helpful information for anyone looking to plan something similar.
-In business, I spent several years designing and planning weddings, therefore I had a bit of a leg up on the planning process, but if you are looking to do the same, I can offer some tips and information to help you create your own special event.
+In business, I spent many years designing and planning weddings, therefore I had a bit of a leg up on the planning process.
+But if you are looking to do the same, I can offer some tips and information to help you create your own special event.

 Check out the details of our beautiful country wedding here!

 —Until the next post…God Bless!